sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli/winrm.md

 # WinRM CLI Documentation

 Windows Remote Management (WinRM) is a protocol designed for remote management and command execution on Windows systems.
-Built on the WS-Management protocol, it enables secure communication between systems, streamlining administrative tasks and facilitating data retrieval.Refer to [Installation and Configuration for Windows Remote Management](https://learn.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management) for more details.
+Built on the WS-Management protocol, it enables secure communication between systems, streamlining administrative tasks and facilitating data retrieval.
+Refer to [Installation and Configuration for Windows Remote Management](https://learn.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management) for more details.

 The **MetricsHub WinRM CLI** allows users to execute WinRM queries on remote systems.
 It supports querying namespaces, retrieving specific data, and authenticating using protocols like NTLM and Kerberos.